 Hi, I’m Hannah!

 I spent ten years bouncing between different instruments before I started playing flute.
-I played violin, piano, drums, and saxophone.
+Among others, I played violin, piano, drums, and saxophone.
 I took private lessons, sang in elementary school choir, and played in beginning strings class.

 After starting saxophone, I joined my small high school’s contemporary music class.
 With a class size of eight, we didn’t have enough people for a concert band.
 It was during a break between band rehearsals that I first picked up the flute.
 I found my director’s old flute from college (a Bundy), and I fell.
 In.
 Love.